mlubinsky/mlubinsky.github.com/rock/README.md

 Based on timestamps (2nd field)  i am seeing data from (Thursday, July 9, 2020 5 or 6 UTC) that means we are receiving data which is very delayed (>24 hrs) .
-2:13

 So, May be by tomorrow the data for 7/9 would have a full snapshot.

-Abhinav Wagle  2:13 PM
+Abhinav Wagle
 Got it thanks a lot for the confirmation
-2:14

 and the datadog dashboard helps
 2:14
 just so that i understand the dashboard better, it means how may events were processed by bdp from scribe ?

 Krishna Chandolu  2:18 PM
 :+1: basically you need to multiply that number from datadog dashboard with 32.
 We have 32 mappers for you abf Job in bdp.
 The datadog shows on avg. how many records bdp extracted from (kafka) .
 So, to get full picture you just need to multiply that number with 32.

 2020-07-09T00:40:00.000Z	0
 2020-07-09T01:40:00.000Z	9007
 2020-07-09T02:40:00.000Z	0